Rabrennie/kurea-contrib-repo/README.md

 # kurea-contrib-rekt

-A module for Kurea to tell someone they're rekt.
+A module for Kurea that links back to the repo.

 ## Installation